Mervin-James/Mervin-YelpCamp/README.md

 # Mervin-YelpCamp
 A Yelp-inspired application for Campgrounds.
+Built and deployed Node application for sharing campgrounds and reviews.
+Implemented CRUD and geoJSON
+features with Express, MongoDB, and Passport.

-This version of YelpCamp is my own code based off of Colt Steele's YelpCamp project from his 2020 Web Development Boot Camp.
+This version of YelpCamp is my own code inspired from Colt Steele's YelpCamp project from his 2020 Web Development Boot Camp.